Elvis Stojko: 2003–present

 Stojko was a commentator for CTV/TSN for the men's event at the 2003 World Championships in Washington, D.C.
 In 2006, he was a celebrity judge on the WE tv series Skating's Next Star, created and produced by Major League Figure Skating.
 The show was hosted by Kristi Yamaguchi.

 Stojko briefly reinstated as an Olympic-eligible skater and publicly declared his intention to compete in the 2006 Olympics in Turin, Italy, before changing his mind and resuming his professional skating career.
 On August 10, 2006, he skated a farewell performance at a gala for the Mariposa skating club, where he trained most of his amateur career.
 He took a hiatus from active figure skating for several years.

 Stojko provided commentary and analysis for Yahoo!
 Sports during the 2010 Winter Olympics in Vancouver, British Columbia, Canada.
-He wrote an article criticizing the figure skating judging system used during the 2010 Olympics, saying that it did not reward athletes for undertaking quadruple jumps.
+He wrote an article criticizing the figure skating judging system used during the 2010 Olympics, saying that it did not reward athletes for performing quadruple jumps.

 Stojko participated in ISF Entertainment's acrobatic ice show, "A Rock & Roll Fantasy", in the July 2010 Calgary Stampede.

 Since 2011, Stojko has been racing karts in the Canadian Rotax DD2 Master Class and the SKUSA Mexico Series (S1 and S4 classes).